Creating Cartoon Sound Effects with Ultimate Bundle

 We had a little re-design fun ourselves, designing sound effects for a childrens cartoon animation.
-B.O.T & The Beasties using the plugins from Krotos Kore.
+B.O.T & The Beasties using the plugins and sound effects libraries from Ultimate Bundle.
 Watch the video below then see some tips to consider when creating sound effects for cartoons:

 Top Tips for Creating Sound Effects for Cartoons

 Read the tips below on how to design sound effects for animation and try them in your own work!

 1. Watch the footage multiple times before starting

 We can often be so excited to get stuck into the creation process that very little observation is done, causing issues later.
 Get familiar with the footage before you start designing.

 Notate any gestures, speed, direction, and movement and any emotional reactions.
 You will use these as cues to add sound effects to.

 Sound Design legend Walter Murch suggests that emotion is 51% of the entire story, so make sure you consider that in your sound designs.